markets/markets.github.io/_posts/2013-08-02-rails-notifications.md

 end
 ```

-Another interesting idea would be to store notifications into our database in order to manage information easily.
+Another interesting idea would be to store notifications into your database in order to manage information easily.

 ```ruby
 # assuming Notification is an existing ActiveRecord class